CS GO Config

 To understand it better watch this video and follow instructions given in it.

-That would be all we wanted to cover in here.
-The most asked questions and most troubling commands are also added to config which we are adding in here just click it to DOWNLOAD CS GO CONFIG.
-In this autoexec config, you will have commands set as we think is the best generally.
-All of them have notes (everything in config line after // is not registered as a command but simple note) next to them so you guys will know what commands are for and that we can change.
+We spotted that you guys are often asking us for fresh and newest commands and CFGs.
+So we created for you CFG which is getting updated constantly.
+DOWNLOAD – CS GO CONFIG 2017.
+In this autoexec config, you will have commands set as we think is the best.
+All of them have notes (everything in config after // is not registered as a command but simple note) next to them so you guys will know what commands are for and what you can change.
 Good luck in editing and creating your perfect config and I hope you learned something from us.